 Adding the second degree (B.F.A.) certifies students to teach art K-12 and provides a strong studio foundation.
-The B.F.A. requires over 30 additional hours in studio/art history.
+The B.F.A. requires more than 30 additional hours in studio/history.
 Students wishing to pursue the double major should consult with both advisors for the B.F.A. and B.A.E. each semester.
 Electives in one degree may be met by fulfilling requirements in the other degree; advisors can counsel on the most efficient path for completion of the program.
-The double major takes five and one half years to complete, including summer school.
+The double major takes five and one half five and a half years to complete, including summer school.